What the Walking Dead taught me about the future of consumer loyalty

 Everything to everyone = Nothing to anyone

 In the same way that I have preferences and biases towards the kind of films, music and books I enjoy, the same applies to the brands in my life.

-Personally, for example, I’ll naturally gravitate towards brands which utilise clever technology, or those which have synergies with other brands or products which I have relationships with.
+Personally, for example, I’ll naturally gravitate towards brands that utilise clever technology, or those which have synergies with other brands or products with which I have relationships.
 Conversely, I’ll avoid many lifestyle, fitness and ‘sporty’ brands because their messaging or storytelling often fails to resonate with me.

 Differentiation, by its very nature, attracts or repel consumers with different preferences. and will do so with varying degrees of impact.

 The challenge is that, in our paradigm, the ‘mega-brand’ is king.
 The aspiration and ‘end game’ for most large brands is to utterly consume their market – to grow, and grow until they have an incontestable lead and market share.
 The dream of success is, frequently, a single logo on a myriad of market-winning products which meet the need of every customer in their sector.